Serpent Mound: Fort Ancient Culture

-Meaning of the mound
+Interpretations

-Having been built around 1070 CE, many archaeologists believe that the mound's creation could have been influenced by two different astronomical events: the light from the supernova that created the Crab Nebula in the year 1054 CE and the appearance of Halley's Comet in 1066 CE The light of the supernova would have been visible for two weeks after it first reached earth, which could even be seen in broad day light.
-As a secondary theory, archaeologists assumed that the tail of Halley's Comet could have influenced the shape of the mound, though the tail of the comet has always appeared as a long, straight line that does not resemble the curves of the Serpent Mound.
-Numerous other supernovas may have occurred over the centuries that span the possible construction dates of the effigy, though these two influences remain the most prominent theories.
+Assuming that the mound was built around 1070 CE, many archaeologists believe that the mound's creation could have been influenced by two different astronomical events.
+The primary theory is that the light from a supernova may have prompted its construction.
+Although numerous supernovas may have occurred over the centuries that span the possible construction dates of the effigy, the one that created the Crab Nebula occurred in the year 1054 CE.
+The light of the supernova would have been visible for two weeks after it first reached earth and it was visible in broad daylight.
+As a secondary theory, some archaeologists suggest and the appearance of Halley's Comet in 1066 CE could have been the influence and that the tail of Halley's Comet could have influenced the shape of the mound; however, the tail of the comet has always appeared as a long, straight line that does not resemble the curves of the Serpent Mound.

 The mound is located on the site of a classic astrobleme, an ancient meteorite impact structure.
 When attempting to understand the impact origin of this structure, the pattern of disruption of sedimentary strata has provided archaeologists with a lot of information.
 In the center of the structure, strata have been uplifted several hundred feet, resembling the central uplifts of the Copernicus lunar crater.
-In 2003 geologists from Ohio State University and the University of Glasgow (Scotland) corroborated the meteorite impact origin of the structure at The Serpent Mound.
+In 2003, geologists from Ohio State University and the University of Glasgow (Scotland) corroborated the meteorite impact origin of the structure at The Serpent Mound.
 They had previously studied core samples collected at the site in the 1970s, providing them with a background of information pertaining to the site.
 Further analyses of the rock core samples indicated that the impact occurred during the Permian Period, about 248 to 286 million years ago.
 This has led archaeologists to believe that the topographic expression of this impact or the impact crater, has been completely erased by erosion.

 In 1987, Clark and Marjorie Hardman published their finding that the oval-to-head area of the serpent is aligned to the summer solstice sunset.
 A depiction of the serpent mound appeared in The Century periodical in April 1890, drawn by William Jacob Baer.